 Four Best Yard Carts, Utility Carts, Dump Carts, Garden Carts, Tow Behind Carts

 There are two basic load ratings.
 800 lb or less and 1000 to 1200 lbs.
 The 800 lb or less carts use a 3/4 inch axle.
-The 1000 lb plus tow behind carts use a 1 inch axle.
-Most use a solid steel bar for the axle and that is how much each size bar will hold before it starts to bend.
-In reality, there are other factors that also affect the load rating which we will go into.
+The 1000 lb plus tow-behind carts use a 1-inch axle.
+Most use a solid steel bar for the axle and the listed weight is how much each size bar will hold before it starts to bend.
+In reality, there are a few other factors that also affect the load rating which we will go into.

 Cubic Foot Capacity is the size of the box or tub.
-I have a 40-year-old tow behind cart here that listed as 8 cu.ft. but a new cart the exact same size is listed as 10 or 11 cu.ft. so I am going to assume today the rating is the size of the tub with a rounded load in it.
+I have a 40-year-old tow behind cart in the picture that is listed as 8 cu.ft. but a new cart the exact same size is listed as 10 or 11 cu.ft.
+So I am going to assume today the rating is the size of the tub with a rounded load in it.
 Think a load of leaves piled over the top edge.

 2. Four types of tow behind cart construction.
 One type you do not want!

 All Steel Tub: $150-$500.
 The biggest advantage to me for a steel dump tow behind cart is they have a removable tailgate.
 This allows you to dump the load cleanly.
-All the other carts (except Rubbermaid Foam) have a tapered back-end.
-When you dump a load from a poly cart the load never dumps clean.
+All the other carts (except the Polar HD Max) have a tapered back-end.
+When you dump a load from a poly-cart the load never dumps clean.
 You always have to stop and use a rake/shovel to empty the cart.
 The biggest disadvantage with steel pull behind carts is you have to spend over $300 to find one that will handle heavy loads of dirt or gravel.
 The more expensive models have thick steel bottom and sides.
 Disadvantages, Steel carts rust so you have to paint the inside of the box once in a while.